Pplum09/Dijkstras-Algorithm-Run-Time-Test/README.md

 javac DijkstraAlgorithmSet.java
 java DijkstraAlgorithmSet

 This will run the program.
 Here is the output of the current version.
 Note that it will crash because it runs out of memory aka, there are too many nodes.
+I have also provided an image of my output, click on the link in the main repo window to view.

 Output: